- What is reflux?

 2. GERD (gastro-esophageal reflux disease), due to pathological reasons, i.e. abnormal bodily functions, illness or disease.

-What is often confusing for parents is that some people use the term GER when they referring to GERD.
+What is often confusing for parents is that some people use the term GER when they are referring to GERD.
 To identify which category your baby’s reflux falls into, first consider normal physiologic GER and then compare this with pathologic GERD.

 For the vast majority of healthy, thriving babies spitting up is not a condition that requires treatment, rather it is a phenomenon (a natural happening) that requires understanding.